-A gentle core program should be one of the first points of focus when you are ready to start a post-natal exercise plan.
+A gentle core program should be one of the first priorities when you are ready to start a postnatal exercise plan.
 This will help build an important foundation for strength to help you stay injury-free with other forms of exercise and activities of daily living.
 Katherine Roberts covers the basics of postpartum belly exercises as one of the first steps in your post-pregnancy workouts. – Elly xx

 After giving birth, many women like to focus on regaining their pre-pregnancy body.
 Following a routine of postpartum belly exercises can be challenging during this delicate time.
-However, it will be beneficial for both your health and physical fitness in the long run.
-Fortunately, with the help of several practical tips to move closer towards a flat tummy after pregnancy, you will start to lose weight and feel fitter and stronger in no time.
+However, it will benefit both your health and physical fitness in the long run.
+Fortunately, with the help of several practical tips to move closer toward a flat tummy after pregnancy, you will start to lose weight and feel fitter and stronger in no time.

 What are postpartum belly exercises good for?